Injury Attorneys | Restoring LivesTM

 CTE is a progressive, degenerative brain disease common in athletes because of repeated brain trauma, including concussions as well as asymptomatic subconcussive hits to the head.
 The frequent head trauma triggers degeneration of the brain tissue and the build-up of abnormal protein called tau.

 Since the 1920s, CTE has been known to affect boxers.
-It was not discovered in football players until 2005, when researchers at Boston University confirmed 50 cases of CTE in former football players, including 33 who played in the National Football League.
+It was not discovered in football players until 2005, when researchers at Boston University confirmed 50 cases of CTE in former football players—33 of whom played in the NFL.